z2amiller/sensorboard/README.md

 * Add some screenshots of Prometheus graphs.
 * Create a prometheus setup tutuorial.
 * Create a prometheus dashboard for the ESP8266 sensor data.
+* Finish up the code for sensorboard-4.0 with the BME280 sensor.